Red Crow Community College: Rebuilding Canada’s first Tribal College

 Stand Off, AB

 For over 30 years, Red Crow Community College has served both Indigenous and non-Indigenous students across southern Alberta.
-As the first Tribal College in Canada, Red Crow is a pioneer in delivering education rooted in Blackfoot culture to meet the needs of the students, Elders and the broader community.
+As the first Tribal College in Canada, Red Crow is a leader in delivering education rooted in Blackfoot culture to meet the needs of the students, Elders, and the broader community.

-In 2015 the Saint Mary’s Residential School, the main campus for the College, was decimated by fire ― destroying not only the important learning space, but much of the community’s important documents and cultural artifacts.
-The College moved to an existing school building in Stand Off, but requires more and better space to continue operating.
-After a competitive process, we were honoured to be chosen as the Prime Consultant to design and construct a new space for Red Crow Community College.
+In 2015 the Saint Mary’s Residential School, the main campus for the College, was decimated by fire ― destroying not only the important learning space but much of the community’s important documents and cultural artifacts.
+The College moved to an existing school building in Stand Off, but required more appropriate space to continue operating.
+After a competitive process, we were honoured to be chosen as the Prime Consultant to design and construct the new Red Crow Community College.

-Our challenge was to amalgamate our extensive experience in post-secondary buildings with our passion for creating mixed-use facilities, while forming a genuine understanding of Traditional Knowledge and Blackfoot culture.
-It was time to rebuild a facility that encompassed the college’s values and contributed to the healthy growth and sustainability of their community.
+The challenge for our Education & Research team was to amalgamate our extensive experience in post-secondary buildings with our passion for creating mixed-use buildings, while forming a genuine understanding of Traditional Knowledge and Blackfoot culture.
+It was time to rebuild a space that encompassed the college’s values and contributed to the healthy growth and sustainability of their community.